 - Include a lesson plan that outlines the different types of activities used in the course and how the provider will assess student engagement in these activities.
 Written assessments are not required in live courses, but the provider must have some means of assessing what the student gains from the course;

 To ensure accurate and up to date material, CE providers must utilize credible sources for their course materials.
 Please see the link below for information on how to effectively evaluate sources.
-Please note that wikipedia is NOT a repuatable source for educational materials.
+Please note that Wikipedia is NOT a reputable source for educational materials.

 Citing Source Material

 Any time you use an outside source within your course, you MUST include appropriate attribution.
-To fulfill this requirement, the ICJE requires that a bibliobgraphy be included with course material.
+To fulfill this requirement, the ICJE requires that a bibliography is included with course material.
 Providers are allowed to use any nationally or internationally accepted style guide, though the ICJE suggests the use of MLA.
 See the links below for explanations and examples of how to appropriately cite sources:

 Please contact the Board of Court Reporting for questions regarding approval as a CE provider at email@example.com or (404) 463.3808.